 There’s confusion about Prednisone treatment duration for dogs.
 It really depends on the condition being treated.
-There are so many uses for the drug that it’s difficult to say.
+There are many uses for the drug so it’s difficult to say.

 This steroid comes in topical, injectable and oral form.
 They all require a prescription, for pets too.